 The most fascinating part of the square, however, is the Kumari Chowk, the residence of the living goddess Kumari, a young girl chosen as the reincarnation of the Hindu goddess Durga.

-The plaza in front of the Bhaktapur palace is another site listed as one of the World Heritage sites.
+The plaza in front of the Bhaktapur palace is another site listed as one of the World Heritage sites in Nepal.
 The complex consists of the four main squares, namely: Durbar Square, Taumadhi Square, Dattatraya Square, and Pottery Square.
 It is the most spacious of all the Durbar squares due to the loss of various monuments during the earthquake of 1934.

 The main attractions of the square, however, are more intricate and artistic.
-These include the 55-windowed palace, the Lion’s Gate, the Golden Gate, the Nyatapola Temple, and the Bhairavnath Temple, along with many more exquisite examples of the artwork and architectural skills of Nepali craftsmen.
+These include the 55-windowed palace, the Lion’s Gate, the Golden Gate, the Nyatapola Temple, and the Bhairavnath Temple, showcasing many more exquisite examples of the artwork and architectural skills that contribute to the rich cultural heritage in Nepali.

 This Durbar square situated in Patan comprises the palace of the Malla kings of Patan.
 The complex consists of a number of temples along with large bells, idols, and statues facing towards the main palace.
 The courtyard floor, tiled with red bricks, and the old Newari houses in the surrounding areas, give the complex a very ancient cultural vibe.